neu-rah/ArduinoMenu/README.md

 output to menuOut devices, included derivations to support serial and lcd

-multiple stream packing for input allowing mixing encoder strream with encoder keyboard (usually 1 or 2 keys)
+multiple stream packing for input allowing mixing encoder stream with encoder keyboard (usually 1 or 2 keys)